-Connect this unit ONLY to other compatible units.
+- Connect this unit ONLY to other compatible units.
 See "How To Install This Smoke Alarm" for details.
 Do not connect it to any other type of alarm or auxiliary device.
 Connecting anything else to this unit may damage it or prevent it from operating properly.

 Do not stand too close to the unit when the alarm is sounding.
 It is loud to wake you in an emergency.
 Exposure to the horn at close range may harm your hearing.
-When testing the unit, step back when the horn starts sounding.

-Do not paint over the unit.
-Paint may clog the openings to the sensing chamber and prevent the unit from operating properly.
+When testing the unit, step back when the horn starts sounding. - Do not paint over the unit.
+Paint may clog the openings to the sensing chamber and prevent the unit from operating properly. - The battery was shipped "backwards" to keep it fresh.
+The unit cannot receive battery back-up power until you remove the battery and reposition it properly.